titom73/anta-malaga/slides.md

 - VRF name is an template input for your test.
 - Run ANTA to check routes status and fix configuration in EOS.

+And a complete test catalog to hilight the root cause.

 ![bg left:40%](imgs/anta-chrono-02.jpeg)

 ---